JuliaAttic/QuDirac.jl/docs/op_math.md

 The `OuterProduct` type is a lazy representation of the outer product of two states - it simply stores a reference to the two factor states, and uses the state information to behave like an operator.
 Thus, the `OuterProduct` type acts as a *view* onto the factor states.
-This is why several coefficient types must be parameterized in the type - the first is for a global scalar, the second for the Ket, and the third for the Bra.
-This allows quick, memory-efficient construction of density operators and the like.
+Several coefficient types are parameterized in the type - the first is for a global scalar, the second for the Ket, and the third for the Bra.
+This allows memory-efficient construction of density operators and the like.

 With the exception of scaling functions, most mutating functions are not defined on `OuterProduct`.
 The non-mutating versions of these functions will work, however, by converting the operator into the more flexible `GenericOp` type.
 This type represents a sum of operators rather than an outer product of states, and is *not* a view.